island-lang/island-lang.github.io/README.md

 	distance <=> time * speed
 ```

 We would like to add a second speed property that measures in miles per hour.
-However, this time, let's say we can't directly edit the context declaration, as it was defined by an external publisher.
+However, this time, let's say we can't directly edit the context declaration, as it was provided by an external source.

 There's no trivial way to 'extend' `BasicKinematics` via OO-like "subtyping", since it is not a class.